HeptaDecane/az-204/questions.md

 **You are developing an ASP.NET Core website that can be used to manage photographs which are stored in Azure Blob Storage containers.
 Users of the website authenticate by using their Azure Active Directory (Azure AD) credentials.
 You implement role-based access control (RBAC) role permissions on the containers that store photographs.
 You assign users to RBAC roles.
-You need to congure the website's Azure AD Application so that user's permissions can be used with the Azure Blob containers.
+You need to configure the website's Azure AD Application so that user's permissions can be used with the Azure Blob containers.
-How should you congure the application?**
+How should you configure the application?**

 **Settings:**
 - client_id